-,er 202 This housing was traditionally built in uniform rows; occasionally containing distinct subgroups individual buildings within groups.
+This housing was traditionally built in uniform rows; occasionally containing distinct subgroups or individual buildings within groups.

 A Victorian terrace usually has painted stucco walls with a gable form roof segmented by party walls or a skillion form with a parapet to the street front.
-The front verandah has filinge cast iron decorative details and a separate verandah roof.
-Federation terraces have tuck-pointed face brickwork at the street front and turned timber fretwork and balustrades, occasionally with masonry detail.
+The front verandah has filigree cast iron decorative details and a separate verandah roof.
+Federation terraces have tu k-pointed face brickwork at the street front and turned timber fretwork and balustrades, occasionally with masonry detail.

-- 01 To ensure that additions to the rear of terrace buildings do not compromise or dominate the principal building form. - 02 To retain the curtilage, setting and principal building form, including original layouts and roof forms of the principal building form. - 03 To ensure that the original shared charac ensure of a group of terrace houses are retained and enhanced. - 04 To retain the shared distinctive characteristic of groups of buildings, including rear alignment and breezeway pattern. - 05 To ensure that traditional side elevations, forms and alignments in corner terrace buildings are retained.
+- O1 To ensure that additions to the rear of terrace buildings do not compromise or dominate the principal building form. - O2 To retain the curtilage, setting and principal building form, including original layouts and roof forms of the principal building form. - O3 To ensure that the original shared characteristics of a group of terrace houses are retained and enhanced. - O4 To retain the shared distinctive characteristic of groups of buildings, including rear alignment and breezeway pattern. - O5 To ensure that traditional side elevations, forms and alignments in corner terrace buildings are retained.

-- C1 Alterations and additions to terrace houses must be consistent with the height, alignment, form, scale, breezeway pattern and architectural character of the group. - C2 Additions to terrace houses must retain the profiles of original party walls and parapets.

-Original side elevations of terraces, including side entrance doors, windows and other details are to be retained.

-Minor alterations to the sides of terraces may be permitted if they do not significantly impact on the principal building form and the patterns of openings.

-C5 Additions to a terrace must not extend beyond the established rear building setback at any level of the group or row.
+- Alterations and additions to terrace houses must be consistent with the height, alignment, form, scale, breezeway pattern and architectural character of the group. - C2 Additions to terrace houses must retain the profiles of original party walls and parapets. - C3 Original side elevations of terraces, including side entrance doors, windows and other details are to be retained. - C4 Minor alterations to the sides of terraces may be permitted if they do not significantly impact on the principal building form and the patterns of openings. - C5 Additions to a terrace must not extend beyond the established rear building setback at any level of the group or row.

-- C6 The overall length of any addition must be less than the length of the principal building form and must appear secondary to the principal building form. - C7 The height of an additional storey to the rear of a single storey terrace must be 300mm The height of an addition to the rear of a double or triple storey terrace must be below the gutter line of the principal building form of the terrace.
-Where an unaltered group of terrace houses contains size! additions will not be permitted - C8 - C9 - C10 Boundary to boundary extensions are permitted on the ground floor level only but only if: - c) the proposal would not adversely affect the privacy, ventilation, light or amenity of the adjoining property; and - d) the proposal would not disrupt an existing significant pattern of a group of buildings. - C11 The roof of an extension or the new roof of an existing component of a terrace must be a skillion or gable form appropriate to the building type - porate porate C12 Additions to a terrace must retain traditional solid-to-void ratios on elevations visible from the public domain and must not incorporate large expanses of glass on the upper levels.
+- C6 The overall length of any addition must be less than the length of the principal building form and must appear secondary to the principal building form. - C7 The height of an additional storey to the rear of a single storey terrace must be 300mm below the ridgeline of the principal roof form.
+The linking structure should be located below the principal eaves line, and should use lightweight construction to differentiate the new work from the original. - C8 The height of an addition to the rear of a double or triple storey terrace must be below the gutter line of the principal building form of the terrace. - C9 Where an unaltered group of terrace houses contains single storey skillion rear forms, additions will not be permitted. - C10 Boundary to boundary extensions are permitted on the ground floor level only, but only if: - c) the proposal would not adversely affect the privacy, ventilation, light or amenity of the adjoining property; and - d) the proposal would not disrupt an existing significant pattern of a group of buildings. - C11 The roof of an extension or the new roof of an existing component of a terrace must be a skillion or gable form appropriate to the building type. - Additions to a terrace must retain traditional soling to void ratios on elevations visible from the public domain and must not incorporate large expanses of glass on the upper levels.